“Music is the literature of the heart, it commences where speech ends.”

 — Alphonse de Lamartine

 In addition to performing, Linda is a passionate advocate of music education for children.
 Linda discovered her gift for working with children in her early teens.
 She began instructing young flute students when she was only 15 years old.
-Her most enthusiastic flute students have participated in All-District, All-State, and Regional area music events, including the Charlotte Symphony Youth Orchestra and the Charlotte Wind Ensemble.
+Since then, her most enthusiastic flute students have participated in All-District, All-State, and Regional area music events, including the Charlotte Symphony Youth Orchestra and the Charlotte Wind Ensemble.

 While the flute is her primary instrument, Linda also enjoys using the piano and electric keyboard, for teaching young children to find their own joy in making music.
-The art of teaching a child to read music, is something that Linda finds fascinating.
+The art of teaching a child to read music has been a life-long joy for Linda.
 No two children learn to read music exactly the same way, therefore, she personalizes her teaching approach to each child's unique learning style.
 Linda truly enjoys the challenge of unlocking the mystery of note reading for each student.